-Ms. Annalisa Ciampi, Special Rapporteur on the rights to freedom of peaceful assembly and of association
+Ms. Annalisa Ciampi, former Special Rapporteur on the rights to freedom of peaceful assembly and of association

 Ms. Annalisa Ciampi, Special Rapporteur on the rights to freedom of peaceful assembly